To influence transport initiatives to support growth and maximise the region’s potential in the long-term.

 We work with stakeholders across the private and public sectors to help create positions that are aligned and resources are combined to maximise the chances of success.

-We will support the Greater Cambridge Partnership, the Mayor, the Combined Authority and national groups, such as the National Infrastructure Commission, across a number of initiatives to strengthen our public transport network, including:
+We will continue to support the Greater Cambridge Partnership, the Mayor, the Combined Authority and national groups, such as the National Infrastructure Commission, across a number of initiatives to strengthen our public transport network.
+Specifically for this next period we will be investigating the following themes:

 Increasing pressure on the transport network and the stifling effect of traffic congestion is a major challenge that needs transformative solutions to maintain growth and the quality of life for those who live and work in and around the city, and beyond.